ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy #COVID19.md

 # Law, Policy & Regulations
 *(Most recent first)*

+**Governments today are taking legitimate emergency measures to track & manage #COVID19.
+We need to balance this public good vs. risks of loss of human rights in the future.
+We can do this!**

 ** Given EU GDPR and California CPRA, it is very hard to meet those privacy laws and regulatory standards for #LocationPrivacy.**
 * Gray, Stacey; et al (2020, March 25).
 A Closer Look at Location Data: Privacy and Pandemics. [#News #Opinion, Future of Privacy Forum].